The Science behind BioNatur

 Testing

-ASTM D5511 testing has shown 92.5% biodegradation in 1,473 days under anaerobic conditions.
-ASTM D5526 testing demonstrates up to 36.6% biodegradation in 391 days in landfill conditions.
-Actual rate of biodegradation will vary dependent upon specific environmental conditions.
+ASTM D5511 testing has shown up to 99.7% biodegradation in 1,697 days under anaerobic conditions.
+Total petroleum hydrocarbon testing demonstrates that no plastics were left in the system after the conclusion of ASTM D5511 testing.
+(Actual rates of biodegradation will vary dependent upon specific environmental conditions.)

 Additive